eger-geger/Selenium.HtmlElements.Net/README.md

 ## Custom page objects ##

-The main idea behind HtmlElements library is to represent any given web page or part of a page as set of smaller reusable components.
-Every component is a  class having any number of nested components and public methods for itenracting with it.
+The main goal of **HtmlElements** library is to represent any given page or part of a page as set of smaller reusable components.
+Every component is a class having any number of nested components and public methods.
 Page is serving as a root of component hierarchy.

-Assuming we would like to create a page object for page listing nuget packages (https://www.nuget.org/packages) we could describe every package from list as a seprate components and then have list of such components on page oject descriding page as a whole.
+Assuming we would like to model a page listing nuget packages (https://www.nuget.org/packages) we could describe every package from list as a seprate component and then have list of such components inside page object descriding page as a whole.

 ```